 The consolidated financial statements include the accounts of Fisery, Inc. and its subsidiaries in which the Company holds a controlling financial interest.
 All intercompany transactions and balances between the Company and its subsidiaries have been eliminated in consolidation.
 Control is normally established when ownership and voting interests in an entity are greater than 50%.
-Investments in which the Company has significant influence but not control are accounted for using the equity method of accounting, for which the Company's share of net income or loss is reported within income (loss) from investments in unconsolidated affiliates and the related tax expense or benefit is reported within the income tax (provision) benefit in the consolidated statements of income.
+Investments in which the Company has significant influence but not control are accounted for using the equity method of accounting, for which the Company's share of net income or loss is reported within income from investments in unconsolidated affiliates and the related tax expense or benefit is reported within the income tax provision in the consolidated statements of income.
 Significant influence over an affiliate's operations generally coincides with an ownership interest in an entity of between 20% and 50%.

 The Company maintains a majority controlling interest in certain entities, mostly related to consolidated merchant alliances (see Note 18).
 Noncontrolling interests represent the minority shareholders' share of the net income or loss and equity in consolidated subsidiaries.
-The Company's noncontrolling interests presented in the consolidated statements of income include net income (loss) attributable to noncontrolling interests and redeemable noncontrolling interests.
-Noncontrolling interests are presented as a component of equity in the consolidated balance sheets and reflect the minority shareholders' share of the consolidated subsidiaries net carrying value.
+The Company's noncontrolling interests presented in the consolidated statements of income include net income attributable to noncontrolling interests and redeemable noncontrolling interests.
+Noncontrolling interests are presented as a component of equity in the consolidated balance sheets.
 Noncontrolling interests that are redeemable upon the occurrence of an event that is not solely within the Company's control are presented outside of equity and are carried at their estimated redemption value if it exceeds the initial carrying value of the redeemable interest (see Note 9).